gomorpheus/morpheus-cli-docs/CLI-Manual.md

 ```
 Usage: morpheus groups list
+    -l, --labels LABEL               Filter by labels, can match any of the values
+        --all-labels LABEL           Filter by labels, must match all of the values
-    -m, --max MAX                    Max Results (use -1 for all results)
+    -m, --max MAX                    Max Results
     -o, --offset OFFSET              Offset Results
     -s, --search PHRASE              Search Phrase
     -S, --sort ORDER                 Sort Order.
 DIRECTION may be included as "ORDER [asc|desc]".